 How can I save a graph as an image?

-Right click on the graph and choose "Save Image As..."
-(In Firefox).
-Other browsers may have similar options.
+Right click on the graph and choose "Save Image As..." in most browsers.

 What happens when I use the variable m in an equation?